CALCULUS - 2021/2

 Equations.
 Plane polar coordinates.
 Curve sketching.
 Transformation of curves.

-Techniques of differentiation - parametric, implicit, logarithmic and partial derivatives.
+Techniques of differentiation - parametric, implicit and logarithmic.

 Applications of differentiation.